 Living in Japan we have discovered Asahi Food Balance Up Cream biscuit sandwiches that resemble the flavors of Poptarts in America.
 I like them so much, I decided to write a post about the different flavors and what I believe they taste like.
 They come in a package with two separately sealed packages with two small puffed cream filled granola biscuit sandwiches.
 They are probably 1″ x 2″ x.25″ big.
 Asahi Food sells just the granola as well, but Japan really seems to like cream puffed foods.
 Even peanut butter here (aside from a jar of Skippy peanut butter) is actually just really whipped peanut cream, it is kind of gross especially if you have grown to love the dense texture and flavor of peanut butter.
-Anyways, the Poptart like granola sandwiches are sold in 7 different flavors, I believe.
-There is a Fruits and Granola, Cream Cheese, Maple Nuts & Granola, Blueberry, Chocolate, Strawberry?, and Mocha flavored biscuit sandwiches.
+Anyways, I’ve seen the Poptart like granola sandwiches in 10 different flavors, but I keep on finding new flavors.
+So far I’ve seen: a Fruits and Granola, Cream Cheese, Maple Nuts & Granola, Blueberry, Chocolate, Strawberry, Mocha, ココナッツアーモンド (Coconut Almond), Sesame & Soybeans and Granola, and Brown Rice Bran Sweet Potato flavored biscuit sandwiches.

 The Fruits and Granola Japanese sandwich snack tastes like a lemon cream sandwich cookie.

 The Cream Cheese flavored Japanese granola cracker puffed creme sandwiches taste like cheese sandwich crackers.